-"Say-on-Pay" Consideration.
+"Say-on-Pay" Consideration

 We provide our stockholders with the opportunity to cast an advisory vote on executive compensation (a "say-on-pay advisory proposal") every year.
-At our 2020 Annual Meeting, approximately 97% of the shares voted at the meeting approved, on an advisory basis, the compensation of our Named Executive Officers.
-The Compensation Committee is very pleased with this vote and will continue to review our executive compensation programs to ensure they appropriately address our key objectives for the fiscal year ending April 30, 2022.
+At our 2021 Annual Meeting, approximately 96% of the shares voted at the meeting approved, on an advisory basis, the compensation of our Named Executive Officers.
+The Compensation Committee is very pleased with this vote and will continue to review our executive compensation programs to ensure they appropriately address our key objectives for the fiscal year ending April 30, 2023.

-Market Benchmarks and Competitive Analysis.
-In April 2021, Radford provided the Compensation Committee with an evaluation of its peer group review which had been last updated in November 2018.
-As a result of this evaluation the Compensation Committee approved an updated peer group in which 6 companies were added to the peer group and 7 companies were removed from the peer group compared to the prior fiscal year.
-As a result, the peer group used for of benchmarking executive compensation for fiscal year 2021 consisted of the following fourteen publicly-traded companies:
+Market Benchmarks and Competitive Analysis

+In February 2022, Radford provided the Compensation Committee with an evaluation of its peer group review which had been last updated in February 2021.
+As a result of this evaluation the Compensation Committee approved an updated peer group in which 4 companies were added to the peer group and 4 companies were removed from the peer group compared to the prior fiscal year.
+As a result, the following 14 companies were included in the Company's peer group for benchmarking executive compensation for fiscal year 2022: